 Team Training

-Team Training currently consists of one week of daily training, including lectures and hands-on work with the dogs.
-During the second week of placement, Helping Paws staff will come to the work environment to oversee the transition of the dog and assess any problems.
+Facility dog handlers’ Team Training currently consists of one week of daily training, including lectures and hands-on work with the dogs.
+During the second week of placement, Helping Paws staff visit the work environment to support the dog’s transition and address any challenges.
+Ongoing follow-up continues with the facility dog team, including both on-site and public training.
+The ADI Public Access Test is administered six months after placement.
+Upon successful completion of the test, ownership is transferred to the agency or facility where the dog works.

 Graduate Follow-Up